 PACE (Personal & Citizenship Education) is an exciting addition to the curriculum.
 Students in Year 7 and 8 receive two 60 minute lessons per fortnight.
 This is the same in Year 9 but with PACE being combined with Religious Studies and then once a fortnight in Year 10 and 11.
-PACE combines PSHE issues and topics.
+PACE combines PSHE issues and current affair topics.
 Students will cover a number themes throughout the programme.
-All students receive homework each fortnight as is the policy at Whitcliffe Mount.

 - We are Whitcliffe: Teaching students to understand their roles and responsibilities in the school.
 It is intended to help them understand the ethos of the school so that they can participate fully in school life.

 - Study Skills: An introduction to various revision techniques and the different ways in which we study.

 - Growth Mindset: Students will look into how they can change their mindset.
 Lessons will cover topics such as grit, resilience and perseverance, encouraging students to challenge their way of thinking.

 - Children in Need: Students are actively involved in planning, organising and running a fundraising afternoon to help raise money for this national charity.
 Students also study the types of projects that the money raised helps to fund.